 Each Postgraduate Research Candidate is monitored by a Review Committee consisting of a Chair, who is independent of the Supervisory team, Principal Supervisor and Co-supervisor(s) and one other member of academic staff who is independent of the Supervisory team (the Internal member of the Review Committee).
+In the instance of a candidate following a Masters by Research programme of study, where necessary, the roles of Chair and Cosupervisor may be combined.
 External Supervisors may also be appointed if required.
 The School's Lead for Postgraduate Research oversees the membership of Review Committees.
 Review Committees must meet at least once a year.
 The first review of progress must be completed and reported within the first 9 months using the online Postgraduate Review System (PGRS), in which the candidate and Principal Supervisor independently complete on line forms reporting their assessment of progress.
 Once submitted, the Chair arranges a Review Committee meeting in which the candidate makes a presentation on their research and responds to questions from the committee.
 The questioning is led by the Internal committee member but can involve all those present.
 The Review Committee will agree an action plan for future work with the candidate and make an overall assessment of progress.
 The Chair is responsible for reporting the agreed outcome of the Review meeting in the PGRS, and Postgraduate Research Candidate, Principal Supervisor, and Internal are asked to agree or comment on the report.
 If the outcome of the annual Review Committee reports unsatisfactory progress, then a further Review Committee should be arranged within 3 months of the first to assess progress against goals set by the agreed action plan (refer to Section 5.2).
 In exceptional circumstances where the outcome of the Review Committee report cannot be agreed by all participants, the School Lead of Postgraduate Research can finalise the report in the PGRS.